rfrl-ai/ios-sdk/README.md

 **MnfstSdkManager :**

-buildFlowContext - this method return context for sdk
+`buildFlowContext` – returns context for sdk

 **MnfstFlowContext :**

-buildCameraViewController - create view controller for taking picture of creatice.
+`buildCameraViewController` - creates view controller for taking picture of creatice.

-generateCreative - generate creative, that will be saved on device.
+`generateCreative` - generates creative, that will be saved on device.

-performImageRecognition - start recognition of creative for prohibited content.
+`performImageRecognition` - starts recognition of creative for prohibited content.

-performCreativeModeration - start handy moderation for quality definitions.
+`performCreativeModeration` - starts handy moderation for quality definitions.